 If you are concerned a child is in danger of harming oneself or anyone else and refuses help, call 911.
 To speak with a crisis counselor, call 1-800-273-TALK (8255) or visit the National Suicide Prevention Lifeline website for additional resources.

 *For a printable list of crisis numbers and online resources, click here.

 According to a recent study published in the Journal of Adolescent Health, 1 in 9 students attempt to take their life before graduating high school, with 40% in grade school.
 An increase in suicide attempts happen when students reach sixth grade.

-With hopelessness as the number one symptom of depression and leading predictor to suicide (Association of Physicians, 2004), iFred developed a free curriculum program called Schools for Hope based on research that suggests hope is a teachable skill.
+With hopelessness as the number one symptom of depression and leading predictor to suicide (Association of Physicians, 2004), iFred developed a curriculum called Hopeful Minds based on research that suggests hope is a teachable skill.
 Our goal is to provide fifth grade students with the social and emotional learning tools to have and maintain hope throughout life’s challenges.
 By providing students with pathways to hope, no matter what they may experience, we ultimately can save lives.

 For information on how your school and community can be involved, please visit www.schoolsforhope.org or contact us at email@example.com.
 You can make a difference in the life of a child. #teachhope